davidokeyode/aro-prismacloud-workshop/README.md

 ## Welcome

 Welcome to the Prisma Cloud Azure RedHat OpenShift (ARO) workshop!
 This workshop was created as a walkthrough for an in person or virtual workshop, however you may feel free to run through at your own pace.
+The workshop extends the updates and extends the instructions [here](https://aroworkshop.io/?WT.mc_id=AZ-MVP-5003870) to include the deployment of the ARO cluster and how to protect it with Prisma Cloud Compute.
 ### Some Pre-requisites

 * An Azure Subscription